 No Steam Cloud??
 No Gamepad?

-This is a huge flaw of Sunday Gold.
+This is a huge flaw of the game.
 No Steam cloud saves!
 When I received my Steam Deck, I wanted to continue the story on the go, and this is where I realized that… what?
 My save games are not on this device?
 I cannot understand why any gamedev would not consider implementing this in 2022, let alone 2023.
 Most gamers have tons of devices (especially PC gamers) and having cloud saves is almost as necessary as having a wheel in a car.

 Also, the game does not seem to support gamepads either, which is another weird decision since there is virtually no reason why it should not.
 The menus and actions could easily be mapped to gamepad controls, so this is just another missed opportunity.